aman4424/javascript-chai-aur-code/README.md

 # javascript-chai-aur-code
-a repo for practice javascript  codes
+a repo for practicing javascript  codes